rameshkr1994/Data-Science-Cookbook/spaCy/spaCy-Cheat-Sheet.md

 5000

 And put `127.0.0.1:5000` on your browser.
 Use this option if you are working on a text editor and not on Jupyter.
+You need to stop the Python 3 Kernel to stop serving on the browser (???).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk0MTgzNzkyLC0xNDYxODI1MTY1LC0xND
+eyJoaXN0b3J5IjpbMTY5NTI4NTAyNiwtMTQ2MTgyNTE2NSwtMT
-M4NzIxMTU1LC0xMTIzNDk0MzAwLDk5NDgxODAxNiw5MjUxNDA5
+QzODcyMTE1NSwtMTEyMzQ5NDMwMCw5OTQ4MTgwMTYsOTI1MTQw
-OTIsMTMxMTUxMzczLDY3NTY2MTQ0Ml19
+OTkyLDEzMTE1MTM3Myw2NzU2NjE0NDJdfQ==
 -->